mundra-aman/minimal-mistakes/_posts/2021-02-01-Daily-market-analysis-February-2021.md

 ## 15 Feb, 2021 Monday
-If the Nifty50 index crosses 15,270 for the 15,500 levels, it would be advisable to buy Based on the chart of largecap companies, the weakness is increasing in the short-term, and it would probably lead to a quick correction to the level of 14,850 or 14,750
+If the Nifty50 index crosses 15,270 for the 15,500 levels, it would be advisable to buy Based on the chart of largecap companies, the weakness is increasing in the short-term, and it would probably lead to a quick correction to the level of 14,850 or 14,750.
-Fall below 15,100 will lead to further weakness According to pivot charts, the key support levels for the Nifty are placed at 15,081.7, followed by 15,000.1.
+Fall below 15,100 will lead to further weakness.
+According to pivot charts, the key support levels for the Nifty are placed at 15,081.7, followed by 15,000.1.
 If the index moves up, the key resistance levels to watch out for are 15,244.2 and 15,325.1.

 #### Nifty50